Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Introduction

 Timber joinery is a centuries-old construction technique of geometrically interlocking timber components to create durable structural connections with minimal reliance on fasteners or adhesives~\cite{benson1981}.
+These joinery systems are still widely used in Asian construction and are being revisited in Europe and North America~\cite{structurecraft, shinohara}.
 These joints are valued for their enhanced structural performance, rotational stiffness, and resilience under seismic and fire conditions~\cite{fang2023, fang2021}.
-While they offer significant structural advantages, their complex geometry and contact-rich assembly make them particularly sensitive to the uncertainties inherent to construction tasks, including fabrication inaccuracies from cut length and angle deviations and component shifting during picking, placing, and fastening, as well as material imperfections from dimensional variations and hygrothermal expansion~\cite{adel2024}.
-Collectively, these factors further increase the complexity of automating the assembly of such joints in construction settings.
-Despite the significance of this challenge, automated assembly of traditional joinery remains nascent in robotic workflows within the Architecture, Engineering, and Construction (AEC) domain, particularly when accounting for fabrication and material uncertainty.
-Overcoming these limitations requires feedback-driven and closed-loop planning and control methods capable of adapting to unpredictable conditions inherent in construction workflows.
+However, their complex geometry and contact-dominated assembly process make them particularly sensitive to fabrication inaccuracies and material imperfections, including cut length and angle deviations, component shifting during picking, placing, and fastening, and dimensional changes due to hygrothermal effects~\cite{adel2024}.
+When joint clearances approach the sub-millimeter scale, tolerance accumulation across assembly steps and geometric variability can easily exceed allowable insertion margins, rendering purely feedforward execution unreliable in practice.
+Despite the significance of this challenge and the advanced structural performance of these joints, their automated assembly remains nascent in robotic workflows within the Architecture, Engineering, and Construction (AEC) domain.
+Overcoming these limitations requires feedback-driven, closed-loop planning and control methods capable of adapting to the unpredictable and evolving contact interactions.